 Chantel is proud of her extremely intelligent and dedicated Team.

-Amanda is the one who keeps the office running efficiently.
+Aimee is the one who keeps the office running efficiently.
 She is here to book your appointments and answer your questions.
-Amanda greets all of our clients as they arrive to the office with a warm smile.
+Aimee greets all of our clients as they arrive to the office with a warm smile.
 She is instrumental in our success.
-Amanda is a loyal and hard working assistant and she is an integral part of the team.
+Aimee is a loyal and hard working assistant and she is an integral part of the team.